SheilaRT/Azure-Alphant/README.md

 Once you've saved your changes, open Azure Alphant and enjoy your new themes.
 At any time, you may change the values for your custom themes.
 If and only if, you absolutely know how to code in JS and CSS, you may also add additional themes, however it is not the fault of Azure Alphant if you break your themes in the process.
 Choose wisely.

 To make your theme of choice always be the theme selected, simply open _custom.css_ and change the values of each property in the root element to the values you used for your favorite theme in the _skin.js_ file.
+If you don't even want to see other theme options, set both `.theme` and `.theme button` to `display:none;` in _custom.css_.
+To bring the theme options back again, simply delete `display:none;` where you added it for `.theme` and `.theme button`.
+Of course, whether or not you've set the theme selector to display, whatever you've set the `:root` properties to in _custom.css_ will be the theme that is used by default.

 ***